oxalica/nil/README.md

 lua <<EOF
   require('lspconfig').rnix.setup {
     autostart = true,
-    -- Set to the path to `nil` binary you installed. cmd = { vim.env.HOME .. "/.local/bin/nil" },
+    -- Change it to the path to the `nil` binary you installed. cmd = { "/run/current-system/sw/bin/bin/nil" },
   }
 EOF
 ```